HOW DOES LIGHTNING HAPPEN ?

 Lightning is a very bright flash of electricity that occurs in a thunderstorm.

-A lightning bolt is five times hotter than the Sun.
+A lightning bolt is four times hotter than the Sun.

 Lightning can be as hot as approximately 54,000 degrees Fahrenheit.